 - Completed application

-- At least an upper second-class degree from a UK university or equivalent (along with copies of transcripts)
+- At least an upper second-class degree from a UK university, or we also accept alternative degrees plus relevant work experience

-- A minimum of three years’ professional experience at management level
+- A minimum of three years’ professional experience at the management level

 - Language requirements (international students)*